Terms of business

 How to claim

-Please refer to your policy summary or your policy document if you need to notify a claim.
+Please refer to your policy documentation if you need to notify a claim.
 You should contact us or the insurer direct as soon as you become aware of any incident which could give rise to a claim.
 If in doubt about whom you should contact, or if you require our assistance in relation to a claim or potential claim please contact us.

 Fees and charges

 At times we may charge a fee for our services.
 This will be notified to you before you incur any cost.
 Other specific fees and charges payable under this Terms of Insurance Business document are: Returned cheque - £10.00.
 If you pay your premium by instalments we shall inform you of any additional fees, charges or interest as part of your credit arrangements.

 Our earnings will either be commission, payable by the insurer to us, or a fee, as outlined above.
 You are entitled, at any time, to request information regarding any commission which we may have received as a result of placing your insurance business or arranging premium finance.